 This paper provides three contributions to the study of time-bounded adaptation for automotive system software.
 First, we categorise automotive systems with respect to requirements for dynamic software adaptation.
 Second, we define a taxonomy that captures various dimensions of dynamic adaptation in emerging automotive system software.
-Third, we use this taxonomy to characterise existing research projects in the automotive domain and identify promising areas of needed research in this field.
+Third, we use this taxonomy to analyse existing research projects in the automotive domain.
+Our analysis shows that although time-bounded synchronisation of applications and data is a key requirement for next-generation automotive systems, it is not adequately covered by existing work.